aptech/docs/docs/startswith.rst

    // Specify pattern to search for pat = "Buick";

-   // Find all makes that include `Buick` mask = startsWith(data[., "make"], pat);
+   // Find all makes that include 'Buick' mask = startsWith(data[., "make"], pat);

    // Print *make*, *price*, and *mpg*
-   // for `Buicks` observations
+   // for 'Buick' observations
    head(selif(data[., "make" "price" "mpg"], mask));

 This prints the following: